MJKWoolnough/jslib/README.md

 (n: number, m: number) => number;
 ```

-Javascript does not have a built-in modulo operator, and as such this function is useful to perform it.
+JavaScript does not have a built-in modulo operator, and as such this function is useful to perform it.
 It does the following:

 ```typescript
 ((n % m) + m) % m;